TresAmigosSD/SMV/docs/user/smv_stages.md

 object accountsY extends SmvModuleLink(com.mycompany.myproj.stageX.accountsX)
 ```

-In the above example, `accountsY` is defined as an input in stage Y. Modules in stage Y can depend on `accountsY` directly. `accountsY` is linked to the **output file** of `accountX` module and **not** to the module code.
-Therefore, stage X needs to be run first before Stage Y can run (so that `accountX` output is there when stage Y is run)
+In the above example, `accountsY` is defined as an input in stage Y. Modules in stage Y can depend on `accountsY` directly. `accountsY` is linked to the **output file** of `accountsX` module and **not** to the module code.
+Therefore, stage X needs to be run first before Stage Y can run (so that `accountsX` output is there when stage Y is run)

 See "Publishing Stage Output" section below for details on how to pin dependency to a specific published version